BinyaminPyanin/island3/README.md

     availability of the campsite for a given date range with the default being 1 month.
  2. Provide an end point for reserving the campsite.
 The user will provide his/her email & full name at the time of reserving the campsite along with intended arrival date and departure date.
 Return a unique booking identifier back to the caller if the reservation is successful.
+ 3. The unique booking identifier can be used to modify or cancel the reservation later on.
+Provide appropriate end point(s) to allow modification/cancellation of an existing reservation

  ## BestPractices implemented
  - SpringBoot 2.4.2